open-voice-interoperability/docs-archived/technical_masterplan.md

 ### Voice-Specific Privacy and Security

 Concerns regarding the privacy of voice assistant conversations (and the subsequent use of conversational data) has been repeatedly identified by user research and voice industry analysts as a major issue inhibiting voice use at individual and enterprise levels.
-(See _Kinsella; add details here_)  In early, summer 2020 meetings of the OVN Technical Committee, it was decided to form a Work Group to _"identify, defined, and prioritze the capabilities that the OVN must 'design in' to its other work in regards to individual privacy and data security."_
+(See _Kinsella; add details here_)  In early, summer 2020 meetings of the OVON Technical Committee, it was decided to form a Work Group to _"identify, defined, and prioritze the capabilities that the OVON must 'design in' to its other work in regards to individual privacy and data security."_

-In addition to its advisory role to the VRS and Architecture Work Groups, it was also determined in subsequent meetings that a Privacy and Security Work Group could bring benefit to the OVN and the industry at large by developing neutral, platform-agnostic guidelines for the protection of legislated and regulated privacy rights, and the promotion of widely-held privacy values.
+In addition to its advisory role to the VRS and Architecture Work Groups, it was also determined in subsequent meetings that a Privacy and Security Work Group could bring benefit to the OVON and the industry at large by developing neutral, platform-agnostic guidelines for the protection of legislated and regulated privacy rights, and the promotion of widely-held privacy values.

-To meet this broad remit, the OVN Privacy and Security Work Group began its work in Q3 2020 with the study of the critical legislation and regulation that now governs individual privacy, as well as highly-cited third party privacy guidelines and those of leading voice assistant providers.
+To meet this broad remit, the OVON Privacy and Security Work Group began its work in Q3 2020 with the study of the critical legislation and regulation that now governs individual privacy, as well as highly-cited third party privacy guidelines and those of leading voice assistant providers.
 (A list of references follows.)

 _additional content as of 2021.01.03 to be added here_.

 ### Component Definition and Interface Interoperability

-The interoperability of voice assistance platforms and conversational agents -- one with the ease of use of today's multi-browser internet -- is at the heart of the OVN's vision of an open, accessible voice ecosystem that is worthy of user trust.
+The interoperability of voice assistance platforms and conversational agents -- one with the ease of use of today's multi-browser internet -- is at the heart of the OVON's vision of an open, accessible voice ecosystem that is worthy of user trust.

-With this in mind, the OVN Technical Committee formed in the Summer of 2020 an Architecture Work Group, tasked to _"identify, define, and prioritize common voice assistant components for potential standardization"._
+With this in mind, the OVON Technical Committee formed in the Summer of 2020 an Architecture Work Group, tasked to _"identify, define, and prioritize common voice assistant components for potential standardization"._

 The Architecture Work Group began its efforts by studying the architectures and components of several independent voice assistant concepts, including those of the the W3C Voice Interaction Community and the Stanford Open Voice Assistant Lab (OVAL), seeking to identify and define the common "building block" components of voice assistance.